Purdue University - West Lafayette Student Branch

 Ensure adherence to the IEEE Code of Ethics.

-Set regular meeting times for the Executive Committee.
+Set regular meeting times for the Executive Committee and preside over them.

 Promote and support the activities of the committees.